Certifiable Factor Graph Optimization: Certifiable factor graph optimization

-In this subsection, we study how the factor graph structure of a QCQP propagates through the certifiable estimation pipeline described in Section \ref{certifiable_estimation_review_section} (Shor's relaxation followed by Burer-Monteiro factorization).
-Our main result is that this structure is in fact \emph{preserved}: the resulting BM-factored Shor relaxation admits a factor graph model that can be obtained by applying simple algebraic transformations (\emph{lifts}) to the individual variables and factors appearing in the original QCQP's factor graph.
+In this subsection, we study how the factor graph structure of a QCQP propagates through the certifiable estimation pipeline described in Section \ref{certifiable_estimation_review_section}.
+Our main result is that the Burer-Monteiro-factored Shor relaxation inherits a factor graph structure from the original QCQP, in which the constituent variables and factors are simple one-to-one algebraic transformations (\emph{lifts}) of those appearing in the original QCQP's factor graph.